-You must file the application in the assessor's office on or before the appropriate taxable status date, which, in most towns, is March 1

-- In Nassau County, the taxable status date is January 2, but that county is authorized to establish a later filing date.
-Contact the county to obtain that date. - Westchester County towns have either a May 1 or June 1 taxable status date; contact the assessor. - In cities, the date is determined from charter provisions.
-In New York City, the taxable status date is January 5, but applications for this exemption may be filed on or before March 15. - The taxable status date for most villages that assess is January 1, but the village clerk should be consulted for variations.

-Municipalities may choose to accept applications as late as the date the board of assessment review meets to hear assessment complaints, where certain hardship situations exist.
+The application generally must be filed in the assessor's office on or before the appropriate taxable status date, which, in most towns, is March 1.
+In Nassau County, taxable status date is January 2, but that county is authorized to establish a later filing date.
+Contact the county to obtain that date.
+Westchester County towns have either a May 1 or June 1 taxable status date; contact the assessor.
+In cities, such date is determined from charter provisions.
+In New York City, taxable status date is January 5, but applications for this exemption may be filed on or before March 15.
+Taxable status date for most villages that assess is January 1, but the village clerk should be consulted for variations.
+Municipalities may choose to permit applications to be filed as late as the date the board of assessment review meets to hear assessment complaints, where certain hardship situations exist.

-Exception: When a person, who otherwise qualifies for the exemption, purchases property after the taxable status date but prior to tax levy, he or she may file Form RP-467 within 30 days of the transfer.
+When a person, who otherwise qualifies for the exemption, purchases property after taxable status date but prior to tax levy, he or she may file the RP-467 within 30 days of the transfer.

-The assessor then has 30 days to decide if the applicant would have qualified for the exemption had he or she had title as of the taxable status date.
-If the assessor decides that the applicant would have qualified prior to filing the tentative assessment roll, the assessor will change the roll accordingly.
-Within 10 days of filing that roll, the assessor must notify the applicant of the approval or denial of the application for exemption and of that person's right to appeal to the board of assessment review.
+The assessor then has 30 days to make a decision as to whether the applicant would have qualified for the exemption had he or she had title as of taxable status date.
+If the assessor decides that the applicant would have so qualified, and the assessor makes the determination prior to the filing of the tentative assessment roll, the assessor will change the roll accordingly.
+Within 10 days of filing that roll, the assessor is obligated to notify the applicant of the approval or denial of the application for exemption and of that person's right to appeal to the board of assessment review.

-If the assessor decides after they file the tentative assessment roll, the assessor must petition the board of assessment review to correct the tentative or final roll in the manner provided in title 3 of Article 5 of the RPTL, the so-called correction of errors procedures.
+If the assessor's determination is made after the filing of the tentative assessment roll, the assessor must petition the board of assessment review to correct the tentative or final roll in the manner provided in title 3 of Article 5 of the RPTL, the so-called correction of errors procedures.
 Within 10 days of petitioning the board of assessment review, the assessor is required to notify the applicant of the approval or denial of the exemption and of the applicant's right to administrative and judicial review of that determination.
 If a determination to exempt property is not entered on the tax roll for the year immediately following the fiscal year during which the transfer occurred, the assessor must notify the municipal corporations which would proceed as is discussed below.

 Otherwise qualifying senior citizens, who purchase property after the levy of taxes, may apply to the assessor within 30 days of their acquisition of title.
-The assessor must notify the applicant and the board of assessment review, by first class mail, of his or her decision and of the applicant's right to review of that decision.
-If a complaint is filed, the board of assessment review must meet to hear it and determine the exemption amount.
+The assessor is required to notify the applicant and the board of assessment review, by first class mail, of his or her decision and of the applicant's right to review of that decision.
+If a complaint is filed, the board of assessment review is required to meet to hear it and determine the exemption amount.